 You can offer general proofreading services or niche down and focus on working with one specific type of client.
 For example, you might specialize in legal proofreading or proofing technical documents.

-Being a general proofreader might appeal to shy and introverted moms who want some variety.
+Being a general proofreader might appeal to shy and introverted people who want some variety.
 But specializing could help you level up your income.

-If you’re looking for THE authority on proofreading, check out Caitlin Pyle of Proofread Anywhere.
+If you’re looking for THE authority on proofreading, then Caitlin Pyle of Proofread Anywhere is your girl.
 She has a free intro webinar to proofreading that can help you decide if it’s a good side hustle fit.

 4. Be a virtual assistant

-Starting a virtual assistant business seems like it’s one of the most popular online side hustles these days.
+Starting a virtual assistant business is a hugely popular online side hustle idea.

 Virtual assistants or VAs help business owners, bloggers and companies run their business.
 The kinds of services you can offer as a VA include: